Harleysville Equitable Distribution Lawyers

 In all equitable distribution cases, separate property that is brought into the marriage by one spouse may be exempt from equitable distribution.
 Courts do not look at how an asset or liability is titled in determining whether it is marital or separate.
 Instead, courts examine when the asset was acquired or when the liability accrued, where they came from, and the purposes for which they were acquired or accrued.

-Knowledgeable Equitable Distribution Attorneys Help Clients Through Asset Division in Divorce Cases
+Knowledgeable Equitable Distribution Attorneys in Harleysville Help Clients Through Asset Division in Divorce Cases

 Equitable distribution can easily spark conflict between divorcing spouses, even when the spouses have agreed to end their marriage and want to move on with their lives.
 This is why it is critical for you to have an experienced, dedicated attorney who can help you manage the division of your marital estate.
 Our legal team is experienced in helping in all kinds of equitable distribution proceedings, including those where: